Occupational Therapy | Autism Services | SLP | Catch A Balloon

 Board Certified Behavior Analyst (BCBA)

-Stafani is a BCBA with over 9 years of practical experience in applied behaviour analysis (ABA).
+Stafani is a BCBA supervising the ABA department at Catch a Balloon.
 She specializes in helping children with and without autism improve social skills, self-regulation, and academic performance through individualized intervention programs.
-Stafani excels in direct instruction and discrete trial teaching (DTT), providing effective 1:1 therapy and leading social skills groups.

 Cherly Repol